Introduction — Getting to know your FOD*BOSS Sweeper

 The Triplex Trailer can be reduced to operate two FOD*BOSS Sweepers

-Triplex trailer seen here in transport / storage position
+Triplex trailer has seen here in transport/storage position

 Triplex and Duplex Trailer Towing Options